 - Create paper shapes with paper punches and colorful cardstock – I knew there was a reason I bought way too many paper punches over the last decade!
 Even if you don’t have a massive collection of paper punches, just a few can still make for a fun activity.
 Use them to make cards, artwork, holiday decorations, and placements.

-- Color easy adult coloring books – This sounds easy, right?
+- Color easy adult coloring pages – This sounds easy, right?
 Well, not so easy in my mom’s case.
 The adult coloring books, even the ones that say “easy”, are usually way too intricate for her.
 Also, she has gotten to a point where choosing which color to use for each part is a hard decision.
 It seems to paralyze her.
 I’ve found that if I offer her truly simple drawings that aren’t too juvenile, along with a sample colored picture so she doesn’t have to make the color choices, she will color for an hour or so.
-Here’s a link to a coloring book my mom has been successful with.
+Coloring Page Resources – Beautiful coloring pages created especially for seniors living with dementia are available in my shop.
 I also have a couple of free coloring pages available in my library to my newsletter subscribers.

 - Play with magnets – My mom enjoys THESE cube shaped magnets and will fiddle with them for 20 – 30 minutes at a time.